seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part2-App-Router.md

 The square brackets tell Next.js:

-> "Match any value here."
+> “Match any value here and expose it as a route parameter.” [nextjs](https://nextjs.org/docs/app/api-reference/file-conventions/dynamic-routes)

----
+***

 # Understanding `[slug]`